TrojanSports - Stars of 2001 USC Elite Eight team reflect 20 years later amid Trojans run

 Farmer is back at USC as a graduate assistant coach after completing his undergraduate degree.

 "I had to finish my degree first, I ended up doing that, and then I reached out to the coach to see if there was a coaching position available for me.
-There wasn't one at the time, but he offered the grad assistant position to me and I took advantage of it.
-We talked about it over the summer, I did what I had to do to apply for that grad school, I ended up getting accepted by the university and that's how I ended up getting into this position," he said.
+There wasn't one at the time, but he offered the grad assistant position to me and I took advantage of it," he said.

 ...

 Brian Scalabrine was a second-round NBA draft pick in 2002 and spent 11 seasons in the league with the New Jersey Nets, Boston Celtics and Chicago Bulls through the 2011-12 season, mostly as a bench player while averaging 3.1 points per game for his career and winning an NBA title in 2008 with the Celtics.
-Since 2014, he has been a color analyst on Celtics broadcasts.
+Since 2014, he has been a TV analyst for the Celtics.

 ...